Supporting Students in Distress (Guide)

 • Check that the student has not applied for leave of absence or cancelled their enrolment.

-• The College Student Administration Managers (or equivalent) are able to access the Student Administration System and WATTLE to ascertain the student’s status if required.
+The College Managers are able to access the Student Administration System and LMS to ascertain the students' status if required.

-If the student doesn’t reply to your first communication attempts, email them to let them know you will be escalating your concern to the Student Safety and Wellbeing team.
+If the student doesn’t reply to your first attempt to communicate, email them to let them know you will be escalating your concern to the Student Safety and Wellbeing team.

 Please note that at this stage it is not recommended to contact the student’s emergency contact as provided in the student system.
 This step will take place if the matter is escalated as a missing student and managed in line with the ANU Student Critical Incident Policy.